What It Really Costs to Own a Shih Tzu

 Key Health Costs to Plan For

 This is where many owners underestimate the total cost.
-Breed-specific conditions can push spending far above the routine yearly budget โ budgeting for them is responsible planning, not pessimism.
+Breed-specific conditions can push spending far above the routine yearly budget, so planning for them is part of responsible ownership.

 Why Shih Tzu Costs Differ from Other Pets

-$1,000โ$3,500 surgery
+$1,000-$3,500 surgery

 Grooming, Boarding, and First-Year Reality